Choquet rank-dependent utility with an exogenous unambiguous source: An exogenous global probability measure

 where $(g_X)_{X\in \mathcal{X}}$ is a $g$-distortion family that is uniquely determined on $\mathcal D(X)$ for each $X$.
 Furthermore, $\succsim$ satisfies (RAA) if and only if $(g_X)_{X\in \mathcal{X}}$ is ambiguity averse. \end{theorem}

 The representation in Theorem \ref{theo:2} gives an alternative view on how the DM incorporates the ambiguity component of their preferences.
-Intuitively, the DM uses the reference measure $\mathbb{P}$ to make decisions; however, to account for ambiguity, how the reference measure is distorted depends on the act being evaluated.
+Intuitively, the DM uses the reference measure $\mathbb{Q}$ to make decisions; however, to account for ambiguity, how the reference measure is distorted depends on the act being evaluated.
 Since there is no distributional ambiguity for the acts $\mathcal{X}(\mathcal{G})$, the distortion functions associated with acts in $\mathcal{X}(\mathcal{G})$ coincide.
-The common distortion function fixes how the DM distorts non-ambiguous probabilities and is an aspect of the risk component of the preferences.
+The common distortion function fixes how the DM distorts unambiguous probabilities and is an aspect of the risk component of the preferences.
 Given some $X\in \mathcal{X}\setminus \mathcal{X}(\mathcal{G})$, how $g_X$ differs from $g$ encodes the DM's perception of and attitude toward the ambiguity in $X$.

 \begin{remark} We show in Appendix \ref{app:alt} that representation \eqref{eq:secondRep} is indeed a sufficient condition for $\succsim$ to be a CRDU preference relation.
-The representation \eqref{eq:secondRep} is mainly intended to motivate an alternative view on how the DM incorporates the ambiguity component of their preferences, rather than as a reference point to model such preference relations. \end{remark}
+The representation \eqref{eq:secondRep} is primarily intended to motivate an alternative view on how the DM incorporates the ambiguity component of their preferences, rather than as a reference point for modeling such preference relations. \end{remark}

 Assume that $\succsim$ satisfies representation \eqref{eq:secondRep}.
 Given some $X\in \mathcal{X}\setminus \mathcal{X}(\mathcal{G})$, if it holds that $g_X=g$, then the DM perceives no ambiguity in $X$ or is neutral towards the ambiguity perceived in $X$.
 For example, if $g_X=g$ holds for every $X\in \mathcal{X}$, then $\succsim$ satisfies